Financial planning tools and services to put you on the path to the future you want

 In 2015, Congress finally made qualified charitable distributions (QCDs) a permanent part of the tax code.
 QCDs are a valuable tool for those who are at least 70 ½, who do not need to use the money themselves, and who have charitable inclinations.

 The QCD rules allow you to donate up to $100,000 of your RMD to a qualified charitable organization.
 The amount given to the charity is not taxable, though there is no additional deduction for the charitable contribution.
-QDCs will lower your tax hit and allow you to fulfill your charitable intentions at the same time.
+QCDs will lower your tax hit and allow you to fulfill your charitable intentions at the same time.

-2. QLACs: QLAC stands for Qualified Longevity Annuity Contract.
-QLACs can be purchased within an IRA or 401(k) account and allow the account holder to delay RMDs until as late as age 85.
+Qualified Longevity Annuity Contracts (QLACs) can be purchased within an IRA or 401(k) account and allow the account holder to delay RMDs until as late as age 85.
 A QLAC is a newly-created product that is a fixed-rate deferred annuity, and payments can begin at any age up to age 85.
 Those who purchase a QLAC can use it in conjunction with their employer-sponsored 401(k) or other qualified plan and start receiving payments much later in life than other investment products allow.

 Potentially a good idea in theory, using it to defer RMDs may or may not be a good idea in reality.
 While nobody likes the idea of paying taxes on their RMDs, the bigger issue is whether this will be beneficial to you over time in terms of your overall retirement planning.

 A thorough analysis should be done prior to going ahead with a QLAC or any other annuity product.
 You can learn more about QLACs here.

-3. Working after age 70 ½: There can be a lot of benefits to working well past the traditional retirement age.
-If you are working after the age at which you would normally be required to take RMD, you do not need to take them from your current employer’s 401(k) assuming that you do not own 5% or more of the company and that your employer has made the election to allow this deferral of RMDs.
+There can be a lot of benefits to working well past the traditional retirement age.
+If you are working after the age at which you would normally be required to take an RMD, you do not need to take them from your current employer’s 401(k) (assuming that you do not own 5% or more of the company and that your employer has made the election to allow this deferral of RMDs).